 To strengthen national and sub-national program fiscal accountability, FY12 funds will support TA to improve financial and accounting systems and capacities within both the public and NGO sector.
 The USG will also give greater focus to enhancing the financial viability and sustainability of NGOs by assisting NGOs to diversify funding through approaches such as social contracting with governments, corporate support, and community contributions.
 Targeted TA will strengthen the soundness and transparency of NGO financial management systems.
 For more mature NGOs, USG assistance will also support the development of financial systems to facilitate NGO funding through a variety of donors to enable these NGOs to provide sub-grants to other NGOs or HIV/AIDS organizations.
 Creating an enabling HIV/AIDS policy environment - both at the macro and operational level - and facilitating effective policy implementation are instrumental to efforts to expand access to and utilization of high quality services targeted to MARPs.
 USG activities will support comprehensive approaches that engage multi-sectoral public, multilateral, nongovernmental and private sector stakeholders to promote policies which expand MARP access to comprehensive care and reduce key policy, legal, regulatory and fiscal barriers that constrain MARP access to services.
 Where feasible, the USG will leverage policy efforts with those of other USG agencies and programs to intensify impact and results.

-The HIV/AIDS policy environment and attention to HIV/AIDS policy issues varies significantly across CAR.
+The HIV/AIDS policy environment across Central Asia ranges from prohibitive in UZ and TK to progressive in KG.
 However, in all Central Asian countries, MARPs are stigmatized and have limited access to health care institutions.
 To improve MARP access to HIV services, the USG will also take new steps to address stigma and discrimination in the region.